Turkish court upholds convictions of top officers over coup plot

 ANKARA Turkey's appeals court upheld convictions on Wednesday of top retired military officers for leading a plot to overthrow Prime Minister Tayyip Erdogan's government a decade ago, in a case underlining civilian dominance over a once all-powerful army.

-Relatives of the retired officers wept after the ruling and a defense lawyer said he would take the case to Europe's top human rights court.
+Relatives of the retired officers wept after the ruling and a defence lawyer said he would take the case to Europe's top human rights court.

 The judges overturned convictions of dozens of less prominent defendants among more than 300 officers sentenced in September 2012 over the "Sledgehammer" conspiracy, said to have included plans to bomb Istanbul mosques and trigger an army takeover.